bmacnaughton/gulp-markers/README.md

 You have to write your own regex expressions and replacement functions.
 It's not as automatic for many common use cases as more specialized tools like [gulp-html-replace](https://github.com/VFK/gulp-html-replace).

-Though I use it for my projects, it's received very little real-world use; it's very early.
-It's the first open-source project of mine that I have intended to be used by others.
+While no issues have been reported it isn't one of the most popular packages; it hasn't been vetted by wholesale adoption.
+It's also the first open-source project of mine that I have intended to be used by others.

 The documentation is basic.